Coleridge-Initiative/big-data-and-social-science/12-ChapterPrivacy.Rmd

 <!--
 % - Rayid: "check Initially, assume the organization is on the outer frontier." ... what does this mean?
 % - some references appear with n.d. in the compiled markdown
-% - new references not defined in book.bib
 % - Julia: on Research Data Centers, add a line how the new envisioned ADRF would allow more replicability/reproducibility and access toothers but researchers? (industry, non-profit, government) for whom current RDCs are too hard to jump through hoops?
 -->